hantsy/code-challenges/README.md

 * https://github.com/hantsy/spring-reactive-jwt-sample

 Feel tired with frameworks and return back to Java EE/Jakarta EE, it is also great.
-Check the following template project to start your Jakarta EE projects freely.
-These projects include sample test codes against the popluar application servers, such as WildFly, Payara/Glassfish, Open Liberty, Apache TomEE, etc.
+Check the following template projects to start your Jakarta EE application development freely.
+These projects include sample test codes and configurations with Arquillian against the popluar application servers, such as WildFly, Payara/Glassfish, Open Liberty, Apache TomEE, etc.

 * https://github.com/hantsy/jakartaee8-starter
 * https://github.com/hantsy/jakartaee9-starter-boilerplate